Frequently asked questions about NASA's use of radioisotope power systems

 The program also invests in developing effective and efficient processes to support RPS mission launch approval and compliance with the National Environmental Policy Act.

-Why are new RPS needed?
+Why develop new RPS technologies?

 NASA is considering demanding space science missions that may require new RPS capabilities.
 In addition, new RPS technologies could make more efficient use of limited resources of plutonium-238.